U.S. Department of Transportation

 How can we improve the safety of all parts of the system so that if one part fails, other parts will still protect transportation system users?

-Shared responsibility – Achieving zero deaths requires a mutual understanding between transportation agencies and the public.
+Another focus of the approach is a shared responsibility.
+Achieving zero deaths requires a mutual understanding between transportation agencies and the public.
 All parties who build and use the transportation system should ensure appropriate system designs, enforce and obey traffic laws, and embrace a safety culture.

 Road to Zero – The FHWA, the National Highway Traffic Safety Administration (NHTSA) and the Federal Motor Carrier Safety Administration (FMSCA) are working with the National Safety Council (NSC) on this national road safety leadership initiative.
 This initiative involves a national coalition working together to develop a coordinated approach to reaching zero deaths within the next 30 years.